 David is a partner and focuses on investments in novel therapeutics, often those that are near to first in human clinical testing.

-Since joining Atlas Venture in 2010, David co-founded and served as chief executive officer of Arteaus Therapeutics, LLC which was acquired by Eli Lilly in 2014, co-founded and served as CEO of Annovation Biopharma Inc. which was acquired by The Medicines Company in early 2015, and was founding board member of Delinia which was acquired by Celgene in early 2017.
-He is currently a co-founder and acting CEO of Ataxion, co-founder of Quartet Medicine, and co-founder and executive chairman of Surface Oncology.
-David joined Atlas as Managing Director of Atlas Venture Development Corp.
-(AVDC), to lead our innovative, “built-to-buy” asset-centric initiative that partners with pharma and biotech companies to develop preclinical and clinical stage programs through to key value inflection points.
+Since joining Atlas Venture in 2010, David co-founded and served as chief executive officer of Arteaus Therapeutics, LLC which was acquired by Eli Lilly in 2014, co-founded and served as CEO of Annovation Biopharma Inc. which was acquired by The Medicines Company in early 2015, and was a founding board member of Delinia which was acquired by Celgene in early 2017.
+David is co-founder and founding chairman of Surface Oncology, as well as co-founder and board member of Cadent Therapeutics.

 David serves as an advisor to several organizations including Memorial Sloan Kettering Cancer Center’s (MSKCC) Technology Development Fund, the American Heart Association’s One Brave Idea, and is on the Scientific Advisory Board of the Tri-TDI that includes Rockefeller University, MSKCC, and Cornell.